openforcefield/openff-fragmenter/docs/installation.rst

     conda install -c conda-forge openff-fragmenter

+If you do not have Conda installed, see the `OpenFF installation guide <openff.docs:install>`_.

 If you have access to the OpenEye toolkits (namely ``oechem``, ``oequacpac`` and ``oeomega``) we recommend installing these also as these can speed up fragmentation times significantly: